teambundyUK/pluggedcord/README.md

-# pluggedcord
+# Pluggedcord
-A simplified installer for the powercord discord client mod, you can find more inof about it here https://powercord.dev/
+An unofficial, simplified installer for the powercord discord client mod, you can find more inof about it here https://powercord.dev/
+Written in python - requires nodejs to work https://nodejs.org